kamax-matrix/mxisd/docs/features/registration.md

 ```

 ## Configuration
-See the [Configuration](../configuration.md) introduction doc on how to read the configuration keys.
+See the [Configuration](../configure.md) introduction doc on how to read the configuration keys.
-An example of working configuration is avaiable at the end of this section.
+An example of working configuration is available at the end of this section.
 ### Enable/Disable
 `register.allowed`, taking a boolean, can be used to enable/disable registration if the attempt is not 3PID-based.
 `false` is the default value to prevent open registration, as you must allow it on the homeserver side.